-Our common stock is \$.001 par value, 200,000,000 shares authorized and as of July 3, 2013, we had 166,679,149 issued and outstanding, held by approximately 141 shareholders of record.
+Our common stock is \$.001 par value, 500,000,000 shares authorized and as of August 16, 2013, we had 166,679,149 issued and outstanding, held by approximately 141 shareholders of record.
 The number of stockholders, including beneficial owners holding shares through nominee names is approximately 1,375.
-Each share of Common Stock entitles its holder to one vote on each matter submitted to the shareholders.
-As of July 3, 2013, we had 112,357,051 shares of common stock reserved for issuance upon exercise of outstanding warrants and an undetermined number of shares of common stock related to convertible debt.
-Since we currently have an insufficient number of authorized shares of common stock to permit the exercise of all of the outstanding Series A and Series B Warrants issued to Special Situations and the other Investors in the above-referenced Transaction, the Warrants were issued subject to authorization and approval of an increase in the number of authorized shares of the Company by its stockholders at a special meeting of the stockholders to be held on August 9, 2013.
+Each share of Common Stock entitles its holder to one vote on each matter submitted to the shareholders for a vote, and no cumulative voting for directors is permitted.
+Stockholders do not have any preemptive rights to acquire additional securities issued by the Company.
+As of August 16, 2013, we had 112,357,051 shares of common stock reserved for issuance upon exercise of outstanding warrants.